EGI-Federation/datahub-documentation/source/introduction.rst

    Viewing a data space in a console locally mounted using Oneclient

-   Using Oneclient it's possible to mount a space locally, and access it over a POSIX interface, using files as they were storred locally.
+   Using Oneclient it's possible to mount a space locally, and access it over a POSIX interface, using files as they were stored locally.
 The file's blocks are downloaded on demand.

 .. figure:: _static/datahub-replica-management.png